PolieBotics/PolieBotics/cryptography.md

 #### **CryptographicCommunication.pseudo**

+In this conceptual cryptographic pipeline, **Alice** and **Bob** work together to pass messages securely while **Eve** tries to intercept them.
+A learned “public key generation” network creates public keys from private keys, so the entire encryption–decryption process is differentiable.
+Each agent (Alice, Bob, Eve) sees shared environment data—for example, real-time camera captures—to inject additional, ephemeral complexity into the encryption.
+During training, Alice and Bob jointly minimize Bob’s decryption error while maximizing Eve’s, and Eve attempts to lower her own error.
+By also optimizing the public key generator to reduce Bob’s loss, the system co-evolves encryption strategies resistant to Eve’s partial observations.
+While not a real-world cryptographic scheme, this approach shows how learned key production and adversarial objectives can be fused into an end-to-end, trainable secure-communication framework.

 **Description:**
 Current Multi-Agent systems  with higher levels of reliability contain hard-coded function, but the ultimate goal is to make functional fully-differentiable systems.
 This toy model implements a stylized cryptographic communication setup in which **Alice** and **Bob** cooperate to exchange messages securely, while **Eve** tries to intercept them.
 A **PublicKeyGenModel** is also trained to produce public keys given a private key, thus adding an additional trainable component to the system.